skx/kilua/README.md

 primitives: up(), down(), left(), right().

-Finally `get_line` returns the text from the cursor to the end of the line, this is used to implement Copy & Paste in Lua :)
+Finally `get_line` returns the text from the cursor to the end of the line, this is used to implement Copy & Paste in Lua - by default bound to `Ctrl-c` and `Ctrl-v`.